The CFO’s Approach to Overcoming Growing Pains for SMEs.

 Action point: Start small.
 Use tools like Trello or Monday.com for task management, Loom to record repeatable processes, and software like Xero or QuickBooks for your finances.
 Build a digital playbook your team can follow.

-ABC Ltd example: Early on, they used Visio to map processes and Loom to record step-by-step videos.
-Later, they invested in a bespoke online platform that allowed clients to upload documents directly, eliminating paperwork, reducing errors, and significantly improving efficiency.
-This gave them a real competitive edge and made the business far more scalable.
+CMS Ltd example: Early on, we used Visio to map processes and Loom to record step-by-step videos.
+Later, we invested in a bespoke online platform that allowed clients to upload documents directly, eliminating paperwork, reducing errors, and significantly improving efficiency.
+This gave us a real competitive edge and made the business far more scalable.

 I is for Income: Focus on High-Quality, Recurring Revenue